mqless/mqless.github.io/_docs/tutorial.md

       Policies: AmazonDynamoDBFullAccess
 ```

-## Running the actor
+## Testing

-We are almost ready to deploy and run our actor, first we need to build our SAM template with `sam build`.
+We are almost ready to run our actor, first we need to build our SAM template with `sam build`.
-To run it you can either run locally with `sam local start-lambda --docker-network mqless-local --host 0.0.0.0` or deploy it with `sam publish`.
+To start SAM Lambda server  run `sam local start-lambda --docker-network mqless-local --host 0.0.0.0`.

 > Add `sam local start-lambda --docker-network mqless-local --host 0.0.0.0` to package.json as your start script.

-Now lets test our actor, first lets record some temperature, we will use 'A' as our actor address.
+Now lets test our actor, first let's record a temperature, we will use 'A' as our actor address.

 ```shell
 curl --data '{"value": "25"}' http://localhost:34543/send/RecordTemperature/A